The Solid Protocol

 or 404

-status code, it MAY repeat the request with different credentials.
+status code, the client MAY repeat the request with different credentials.

 , POST